OPTANO/optano.algorithm.tuner/Doc/developerDoc/bbob.md

 Black-Box Optimization Benchmarking (BBOB) is part of the [Black Box Optimization Competition](https://www.ini.rub.de/PEOPLE/glasmtbl/projects/bbcomp/index.html) and includes different multi-dimensional objective functions, which act as a good benchmark for black-box optimization.

-We use these BBOB functions via the python 2.7 adapter `bbobeval.py`, provided in `Tools`, to evaluate the behaviour of our tuner.
-As mentioned in [Technical Preparation](technical_preparation.md), you need to download the bbobbenchmarks python script before using *OPTANO Algorithm BBOB Tuner*.
+We use these BBOB functions via the BBOB python 2.7 adapter script `bbobeval.py`, provided in `Tools`, to evaluate the behaviour of our tuner.

+Please consider the [technical preparations](unittests.md) and add the bbobbenchmarks python script `bbobbenchmarks.py` to the provided `Tools` directory before using *OPTANO Algorithm BBOB Tuner*.
+We recommend to download `bbobbenchmarks.py` from BBOB 2013, availabe at [COCO homepage](https://coco.gforge.inria.fr/doku.php?id=bbob-2013-downloads).

 ## Overview